simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 Our extension to the **ImageHorizonLibrary** makes application tests possible even if the *haystack* image was "optimized" or "falsified" (this is in the eye of the beholder...) due to **image compression, font smoothing** etc., or even if content from **external sources** cannot be taken as predictable (as shown in the example of the highway operator application).

-We (Gautam and me) are very proud about this further development which we will soon present Eficode in the form of a **pull request on Github**.
+We (Gautam and me) are very proud about this further development which we have presented to Eficode as a [pull request on Github](https://github.com/eficode/robotframework-imagehorizonlibrary/pull/57).

 ## Thanks to ABRAXAS Informatik AG